eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 list https://github.com/FRRouting/frr/blob/master/zebra/zebra_rib.c#L850C1-L856C45

 zebra_rib_evaluate_rn_nexthops() leverage the above list to trigger each depending recursive nh to get reevaluated.
-It starts from the incoming route node and retrieves its nht (NextHop Track) list.
-Then, it iterates through each prefix in the nht list, utilizing the prefix to invoke zebra_evaluate_rnh().
+It starts from the incoming route node and retrieves its NHT (NextHop Track) list.
+Then, it iterates through each prefix in the NHT list, utilizing the prefix to invoke zebra_evaluate_rnh().
 This function implements the functionality of NHG updating.

 When zebra triggers NHG update